Cab construction

 height as the bottom of the floor moulding.
 I found out in my earlier build this

-positioning is critical for getting the best overall alignment of the cab, and more so
+positioning is crucial for getting the best overall alignment of the cab, and critical if building with the doors closed.